Whitney Houston: Legacy

 According to Linda Lister in Divafication: The Deification of Modern Female Pop Stars, she has been called the "Queen of Pop" for her influence during the 1990s, commercially rivaling Mariah Carey and Celine Dion.
 Rolling Stone stated that Houston "redefined the image of a female soul icon and inspired singers ranging from Mariah Carey to Rihanna".
 In 2013, ABC named Houston the greatest woman in music.
 She was ranked among the greatest women in music by VH1.
+In 2016, CNN listed her as one of the most romantic singers of the 20th century.
 Houston's entrance into the music industry is considered one of the 25 musical milestones of the last 25 years, according to USA Today in 2007.
 It stated that she paved the way for Mariah Carey's chart-topping vocal gymnastics.
-Many major publications including the Rock and Roll Hall of Fame, Fox News, NBC News and The Independent dubbed Houston the “greatest singer of her generation”.
+Many major publications including the Rock and Roll Hall of Fame, Fox News, NBC News and The Independent dubbed Houston the "greatest singer of her generation".
 Despite his opposition to music, Osama Bin Laden was reportedly fond of Whitney Houston.
 According to poet and activist Kola Boof, bin Laden wanted to make her one of his wives.
 In February 2025, Donald Trump announced plans to build a statue of Houston among a slew of others for the proposed National Garden of American Heroes, that would be implemented in 2026.